Last updated: June 20, 2026

 Emergency Assistance through DoHS

-West Virginia’s Emergency Assistance program is for people and families who have a financial crisis and do not have enough resources to solve it.
-It may help with short-term needs such as rent, utilities, food, clothing, household supplies, transportation, or medical services.
-The state says help is limited to one 30-day period in a 12-month period, so use it for the emergency that matters most.
+West Virginia Emergency Assistance is for people and families who have a financial crisis and do not have enough resources to solve it.
+The state says it is short-term help for items or services needed to address a crisis, such as rent, utilities, food, household supplies, clothing, transportation, or medical service.

-Apply through your county DoHS office or ask about it when you use WV PATH.
-Bring proof of the emergency, such as a shutoff notice, eviction notice, rent ledger, repair bill, medical bill, or written statement from the provider.
-A worker may ask for proof of income, household members, identity, and the amount needed.
+Bring proof of the emergency, such as a shutoff notice, eviction notice, rent ledger, repair bill, medical bill, or provider statement.
+A worker may also ask for proof of income, household members, identity, and the amount needed.
+For a broader state overview, see the West Virginia guide.

 WV WORKS cash assistance

 WV WORKS is West Virginia’s TANF cash assistance program for eligible families.
-It is not instant money, and not every family qualifies.
-If you are approved, you may also need to follow work or activity rules unless you are exempt.
+It provides monthly cash assistance to some families, but it is not instant money and not every family qualifies.
+Many adults must follow work or activity rules unless an exemption applies.

-WV WORKS may help when you need steady income support, not just one emergency bill.
+WV WORKS may help when you need ongoing income support.
 Apply through WV PATH or your local DoHS office.
-Our WV TANF guide can help you understand the next steps before you apply.
+Our WV TANF guide can help you understand what to ask before applying.

 If you lost a job or had hours cut, check WorkForce West Virginia.
-Unemployment is not welfare.
-It is a separate program for workers who meet the rules.
-File as soon as you can, keep records, and answer requests from WorkForce WV quickly.
+Unemployment is separate from DoHS benefits.
+File soon, keep records, and answer requests quickly.

 While you wait, also check SNAP, Medicaid, child care help, and local referrals.
-Our job loss guide gives more steps for West Virginia parents.
+One program may not cover everything.

 Food help for mothers and children